 To clarify, let's explore the globally stated, "I'm afraid of rejection" issue from the list above.

 Rejection example: Instead of using EFT on this Tabletop issue with a statement like, "Even though I'm afraid of rejection....." let’s be more specific and break it down to the Specific Events (Table Legs) that caused it.
 Not everyone has a fear of rejection, but you can be sure that those who do will have some experience, or Specific Events, in their past to back it up.
 In EFT terms, those Specific Events might be approached like this:

-- "Even though my 3rd grade teacher embarrassed me in front of the class....."
+- "Even though my 3rd grade teacher embarrasses me in front of the class....."

-- "Even though my father didn't attend my high school graduation and I felt left out...."
+- "Even though my father is not at my high school graduation and I feel left out...."

-- "Even though my high school sweetheart said, 'I've grown tired of you'...."
+- "Even though my high school sweetheart says, 'I've grown tired of you'...."

-- "Even though I was sent to my room for the whole day on Thanksgiving at age 8...."
+- "Even though I am sent to my room for the whole day on Thanksgiving at age 8...."

-- "Even though Mom told me 'you'll never get married unless you are thin like your sister'...."
+- "Even though Mom tells me 'you'll never get married unless you are thin like your sister'...."

-- "Even though I was cut from the Little League baseball team...."
+- "Even though I am cut from the Little League baseball team...."

 Can you see how each of these events could possibly result in someone saying “OUCH!
 I just got rejected”?
 Each of these painful rejections gets stored in the energy system and, as the disruptions accumulate, it can eventually cause someone to avoid rejection at all cost.
 This might affect the choices they make or the chances they are willing to take in life, and someday they will realize they have limited themselves because they are “afraid of rejection.”